 - Use of falsified documents (forgery)

-The question then is, how can one avoid the trap of audit penalties?
+The question, then, is, how can one avoid the trap of audit penalties?
 The answer is simple.
 Hire a competent third-party logistics agent/company for the following reasons:

-A comprehensive knowledge of end-to-end documentation, the required modes of transportation, and how to process them is key.
+Comprehensive knowledge of end-to-end documentation, the required modes of transportation, and how to process them is key.
 Importantly, a good Knowledge of cost requirements and the ability to make a well-informed decision on end-to-end transaction cost with very thin or no margin for error is one the most important pre-shipment advice an importer should obtain prior to the importation of the said items.
 This helps importers to stay compliant and rarely exposed costly post-audit penalties.